top of page

 Training and Background

-I am a Licensed Marriage and Family Therapist (LMFT) Associate with extensive training in women's health, chronic health conditions, and relational dynamics.
+I am a Licensed Marriage and Family Therapist (LMFT) with extensive training in women's health, chronic health conditions, and relational dynamics.
 My approach is integrative, combining evidence-based therapeutic techniques with compassion, lived experience, and a focus on understanding each individual's unique context.
 I support clients through emotional, relational, and identity challenges, always keeping the complexity of PCOS in mind.

 I earned my Bachelor of Science in Psychology from Western Washington University in 2020.
 I went on to complete my Master of Science in Marriage and Family Therapy at Texas Woman's University in 2023.